A Shape Optimization Pipeline for Marine Propellers by means of Reduced Order Modeling Techniques: Conclusions

-The \rom{}s demonstrate in this work great precision, even thanks to the large offline simulation campaign performed to collect the initial high-fidelity snapshots.
+\RB{As the reader can see in Subsection \ref{subsec:results-roms}, }the \rom{}s demonstrate in this work great precision, even thanks to the large offline simulation campaign performed to collect the initial high-fidelity snapshots.
 The computational cost required by the creation of this database is of course not negligible but has allowed a big reduction during the optimizations, allowing to test several methods and for the hyper-parameters tuning thanks to the huge gain in simulation time ($\SI[scientific-notation=false]{24}{\hour} = \SI{8.64e4}{\second}$ for the FOM against $\SI[scientific-notation=false]{15}{\second}$ for the Fast-ROM, more than $5000$ times faster).
 Future works will perform anyway the sensitivity analysis at varying the dimension of the solutions database, trying to provide guidelines for increasing accuracy in fixed computational budget contexts.

-The efficiency of the reduced models allowed for testing different optimization procedures, comparing in this case the employment of methods based on the gradient of the objective functions and methods based on genetic strategies.
+The efficiency of the reduced models allowed for testing different optimization procedures \RB{in Subsections \ref{sec:opt}}, comparing in this case the employment of methods based on the gradient of the objective functions \RB{in Subsection \ref{subsec:gradient}} and methods based on genetic strategies \RB{in Subsection \ref{subsec:genetic}}.
 Even if the gradient-based approach is the most rigorous one, its employment over a non-convex manifold (here computed by the RBF technique) produces poor results in terms of performance and shows its sensitivity to the selected starting point.
 The genetic optimization, requiring a larger number of evaluations, is able instead to produce better shapes in all the tests we performed.